 6. Make It Mobile First

-Today over half of emails are opened on a mobile device.
+Today over half of the emails are opened on a mobile device.
 If the email isn’t mobile-friendly, users don’t wait until they’re on their laptop to try again.
 Studies show they delete it.
 They forget about it.
 Or worse, they unsubscribe.

 How to Make Email Mobile-Friendly